wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getmempoolentry.md

 ---
-title: bch:getmempoolentry \[POST\]
+title: bch:getmempoolentry - Bitcoin Cash
-description: Returns mempool data for given transaction
+description: Example code for the bch:getmempoolentry json-rpc method. Сomplete guide on how to use bch:getmempoolentry json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters